Beautiful Dreamer: Recordings

 The song is also featured on Marty Robbins' posthumous album Long, Long Ago (1984) and on Ray Price's posthumous farewell album Beauty Is...
 Ray Price, the Final Sessions (2014).

 The documentary Beautiful Dreamer: Brian Wilson and the Story of Smile is named after the song, and in the documentary Brian Wilson quips that the first letters of the words "Beautiful Dreamer, Wake" compare with his own initials, Brian Douglas Wilson.

 Film

 The song is central to the plot of the 1949 film Mighty Joe Young, as it is used throughout the film to calm the title character, a large gorilla.

+In 2018, the song "Beautiful Dreamer" was used in the supernatural film Winchester.
+The opening lines of the song are heard during the official trailer.
+The lyrics are also heard throughout the movie, as a young boy begins to sing them when he has been possessed by a malicious spirit.

-A cover version of the song with lyrics written by Rafael Jaime and titled Brave Angel is prominently featured in the final scene of the 2024 live-action Mexican independent short film Mi Hermano Lobo (My Brother Wolf).
-It's used as a hopeful and uplifting lullaby and is performed by 13-year-old Héctor Mateo García Díaz Infante in the lead role of Mowgli.
-Mowgli sings it to comfort his young protege Rafael (Jorge Luis Jiménez Avilés).
+A cover version of the song with lyrics written by Rafael Jaime and titled Brave Angel was prominently featured in the final scene of the 2024 live-action Mexican independent short film Mi Hermano Lobo (My Brother Wolf).
+It was used as a hopeful and uplifting farewell lullaby and was performed by 13-year-old stage actor and music student Héctor Mateo García Díaz Infante in the lead role of Mowgli (in his film debut).
+Mowgli sings it to comfort his young protege Rafael (Jorge Luis Jiménez Avilés) before departing back to the jungle.